Helping You Seek Justice

 In Louisiana, a person may be arrested and charged for any sex-related crime.
 This includes rape, sexual battery, statutory rape, and indecent behavior with a juvenile.
 The penalties and consequences of a sex crime charge can be devastating and can impact your life and future.
 A sex crime conviction will jeopardize your personal and professional reputation, liberty, quality of life, ability to secure a job, housing, and public benefits.
 Defending your sex crimes accusations without reliable representation will increase your risks of getting convicted and suffering the maximum penalties.

-At J. Clay LeJeune, Attorney at Law, LLC, we're committed to providing comprehensive legal guidance and reliable representation to clients in their sex crimes cases.
+At LeJeune & Associates, we're committed to providing comprehensive legal guidance and reliable representation to clients in their sex crimes cases.
 As your legal counsel, we will seek to investigate every last detail of your unique circumstances and help strategize a strong defense to fight your charges.
 Using our extensive knowledge, our trusted team will fight to refute the allegations against you with factual evidence and help pursue the best possible outcome for your specific situation.

 LeJeune & Associates, proudly serves clients across Lafayette, Iberia, Jefferson Davis, St. Martin, Acadia, and St. Landry, Louisiana.